- Home

-27/01/2019, updated 15/06/2023
+27/01/2019, updated 10/07/2024

 Choosing a car: new or used?

 In Chile, the discount on a vehicle is more related to its age than the number of kilometers traveled.
-Main roads and highways are of good quality, but country roads are much less maintained, so that cars are damaged quickly, especially chassis and dampers.
+Main roads and highways are of good quality, but country roads are much less maintained so cars are damaged quickly, especially chassis and dampers.
 This is why the prices of used cars are not necessarily advantageous compared to the physical condition of the vehicles.
-Be aware that environmental restrictions exist, which limit the traffic of vehicles over 8 years old during winter.
+Be aware that environmental restrictions exist, which limit the traffic of vehicles over eight years old during winter.
 Read our article about pollution in Chile for details.

 The Autos Online website may help you get an idea of market prices for new cars.